nehaljwani/team.exiv2.org/book/IMaEA.md

 The code which accompanies this book has a simplified version of Image::printIFDStructure() called IFD::accept() and that's what will be discussed here.
 The code that accompanies this book is explained here: [Code discussed in this book](#14)

 It is important to realise that metadata is defined recursively.
 In a Tiff File, there will be a Tiff Record containing the Exif data (written in Tiff Format).
-Within, that record, there will be a MakerNote which is usually written in Tiff Format.
-Tiff Format is referred to as an IFD - an Image File Directory.
+Within, that record, there will be a MakerNote which is usually written in TIFF Format.
+TIFF Format is referred to as an IFD - an Image File Directory.

 TiffImage::accept() uses a simple direct approach to parsing the tiff file.
 When another IFD is located, IFD::accept() is called recursively.
 As a TIFF file has an 8 byte header which provides the offset to the first IFD.
 We can descend into the tiff file from the beginning.
 For other files types, the file handler has to find the Exif IFD and then call IFD::accept().

 There are several ways in which IFD::accept() is called.
-TiffImage::accept() starts with the tiff header **II*\_tsfo** or **MM\_*ofst*_ and then calls _**IFD::accept()**_.
+TiffImage::accept() starts with the tiff header **II*\_long** or **MM\_*long*_ and then calls _**IFD::accept()**_.
 Makernotes are usually an IFD.
 Some manufactures (Nikon) embed a Tiff.
 Some (Canon and Sony) embed an IFD.
 It's quite common (Sony) to embed a single IFD which is not terminated with a four byte null uint32\_t.

 The program tvisitor has several file handlers such as TiffImage, JpegImage and CrwImage.
 Exiv2 has handlers for about 20 different formats.
 If you understand Tiff and Jpeg, the others are boring variations.